 SEAMOOR’S 212 F St. Novelty toys.

-SIDEWALK GALLERY at Ellis Art & Engineering 401 Fifth St. “Redwood Watercolors,” Kim Reid, watercolors.
+SIDEWALK GALLERY at Ellis Art & Engineering 401 Fifth St. “Pacific Studio Ceramics,” Fania Franklin, ceramics.

 THE SPEAKEASY 411 Opera Alley Music by Jenni and David and the Sweet Soul Band, Playing indoors from 8-11 pm.
 21+ only.
 No cover.